Home

 Radon Hrv

-These can be installed to increase ventilation which will help reduce the radon levels in your home.
-An HRV will increase ventilation by introducing outdoor air while using the heated or cooled air being exhausted to warm or cool the incoming air.
-HRVs can be designed to ventilate all or part of your home, although they are more effective in reducing radon levels when used to ventilate only the basement.
 If properly balanced and maintained, they ensure a constant degree of ventilation throughout the year.
 HRVs also can improve air quality in houses that have other indoor pollutants.
 There could be significant increase in the heating and cooling costs with an HRV, but not as great as ventilation without heat recovery.

 The mitigation of high radon levels cannot be accomplished with HRVs.
 A reduction of only about 50%-75% can be expected.
-So if a long term level of 12pCi/L or higher was recorded, this would not be an acceptable radon reduction
+So if a long term level of 12pCi/L or higher was recorded, this would not be an acceptable radon reduction technique.

 Need an Expert?